ClassicPress/classicpress-directory-integration/README.md

 - Images are pulled in (if they are in `images/` folder) <br /><img width="588" alt="Schermata 2023-01-02 alle 16 46 11" src="https://user-images.githubusercontent.com/29772709/210253842-b241321b-00dc-40ca-a7d0-e5b1c577935e.png">

+## Plugin from the directory now can be installed using the "Install CP plugins" menu under "Plugins" menu.